sictweb/bti425-2020/notes/angular-forms-data.md

 ### Why?

 Why do we create a data model?
-Several reasons; among them:
+Several reasons, among them:
 * Data binding by definition *demands* a data model
 * We are able to improve code quality and safety by defining input types
 * Data can be sent to the form for rendering (e.g. for `select option` elements etc., or to support an "edit" task for an existing document)